 Alden E. Voelker, Ph.D. focuses his practice on patent prosecution for clients in the chemical sciences industry.

-Alden has experience in wide variety of chemical sciences, including:
+Alden has experience in wide variety of chemical and biotechnology sciences, including:

 - Synthetic organic chemistry